 - At last, click “Confirm“.

-This article ends here with the hope that it helps you or rectifies your all queries.
-In case, you still have any doubts or queries regarding Opening balance equity then feel free to reach out to QuickBooks support just by giving a call at this toll-free number.
-If you are unable to reach out to them via a toll-free number then you can even drop an email at or can do a 24*7 live chat with QuickBooks professionals.
+In case, you still have any doubts or queries regarding Opening balance equity then feel free to reach out to QuickBooks consultant just by giving a call at this toll-free number.

 How can we enter an Opening Balance for Equity on other Balance Sheet Accounts?

-There are various ways to enter an opening balance for equity, current asset, fixed asset, other current liability.
+There are various ways to enter an opening balance for equity, current assets, fixed assets, and other current liability.
 But you need to carefully do this because it is possible that you may enter a double accounting entry.
 Both Accounts Receivable and Accounts Payable are considered different.
 However, you can enter it in various ways like:

 ● Through the Chart of Accounts